-Listening to the Holy Spirit who speaks Love, Joy, Peace and Patience into our lives means hearing the logic in exercising those things.
-Surely God has emotions and He gives us emotions to help us in our times of need.
-But He also wants us to Think.
-Things just go better for everyone when we are Patient, not wanting our way or being unable to accept whatever is going on in the moment.
+Listening to the Holy Spirit, whose native language is love, joy, peace, and patience, means we’re hearing the logic of exercising those things.
+Surely God has emotions and he gives us emotions to help us in our times of need.
+But he also wants us to think.
+Things just go better for everyone when we are patient, not wanting our way or being unable to accept whatever is going on in the moment.

 “Be still before the Lord, and wait patiently for him; do not fret over those who prosper in their way” (Psalm 37:7).